Infinitode/OPEN-ARC/Project-5-TWNG/README.md

 ### Model Usage:
 Models provided by the community must be used with consent from the community and the original developer, and only for non-lucrative purposes.
 This means the model must be distributed as a free resource, with attribution to the respective owners/collaborators.

+> [!IMPORTANT]
-Models and implementations are mainly provided as learning resources, research projects, and experimental tools. **They are not intended for commercial use cases.**
+> Models and implementations are mainly provided as learning resources, research projects, and experimental tools. **They are not intended for commercial use cases.**